andathan/metric_privacy_shuffle_model/README.md

 We use this experiment to conclude in Main Result 2 i.e. that the resulting epsilon is notably smaller than the initial one (epsilon_geo), in all cases.

 #### Experiment 4: Validity of Conjecture B.3: d=1 maximizes the ratio (4)
-Figures 10-12 experimentally show the validity of conjecture for any combination of parameters.
-In each figure, the script outputs the result of the ratio (4), which we name as the function K(r,d) as d increases.
-Multiple values are shown for r (an integer which corresponds to alpha of Theorem 4.2.).
+Figures 10-12 experimentally show the validity of Conjecture B.3. for any combination of parameters.
+In each figure, the script outputs the result of the ratio (4), which we name as the function K(r,d), as d increases.
+Multiple values are shown for r (an integer which corresponds to alpha of Theorem 4.2. and ratio (4) ).

 Figure 10:
 ```bash